2005 UCF Golden Knights football team: December 3 — Tulsa (C-USA Championship)

 UCF hosted Tulsa in the inaugural C-USA Championship game at the Citrus Bowl.
 A UCF record home crowd of 51,978 saw the Golden Knights fall short by a score of 44–27.
 Quarterback Steven Moffett threw for 190 yards and 1 touchdown pass, but threw two interceptions and lost two fumbles in the game.
 On the opening drive, the Golden Knights drove 80 yards in 8 plays.
-Moffett connected to Willie Thornton for a 43-yard touchdown pass and a early 7–0 lead.
+Moffett connected to Willie Thornton for a 43-yard touchdown pass and an early 7–0 lead.
 Tulsa, however, scored 21 unanswered points.
-Nick Graham intercepted a Moffett pass and ran it 58 yards all the way down to the UCF 2 yard line.
+Nick Graham intercepted a Moffett pass and ran it 58 yards all the way down to the UCF 2-yard line.
 Uril Parrish's 2-yard dive gave Tulsa a 21–7 lead 13 seconds into the second quarter.

 UCF got back in the game with a 7-play, 92-yard drive to start their second quarter.
 Kevin Smith, facing a 3rd & 1, broke free for a 31-yard touchdown run, trimming the deficit to 21–14.
 After a Matt Prater field goal, Joe Burnett's 68-yard punt return touchdown put the Golden Knights ahead 24–21.
 An excessive celebration penalty against UCF on the touchdown, however, gave Tulsa good field position.
 They scored on the drive to re-take the lead, then put up a field goal to go up 31–24.
 UCF got the ball back just before halftime.
 Prater kicked his second field goal of the game as time expired in the half.
 The Golden Hurricane led 31–27 at halftime.

 Tulsa shoutout UCF in the second half, and pulled away to a 44–27 victory.
 With the loss, the Knights fell to 8–4 and accepted an invitation to the Hawaii Bowl.